 I’ll be honest, I was expecting Magic to look like the slowest guy on the court and Elden Campbell was on the court.
 I was wrong.
 Thankfully, very wrong.

-The #2 all-time leader in triple-doubles messed around and almost got a triple double – 19 points, 10 assists and 8 rebounds – in just 27 minutes and faked out the fastest player on the court – Latrell Sprewell (yeah, I know Nick “The Quick” Van Exel was also in the game) – with one of the best ball fakes since the days of LA Showtime.
+The No. 2 all-time leader in triple-doubles messed around and almost got a triple-double (19 points, 10 assists and 8 rebounds) in just 27 minutes and faked out the fastest player on the court — Latrell Sprewell (yeah, I know Nick “The Quick” Van Exel was also in the game) — with one of the best ball fakes since the days of LA Showtime.

-The Lakers would go on to beat the Warriors 128-118 despite 22, 8 and 7 from Spree and 23 points and 10 boards from #1 draft pick Joe Smith.
+The Lakers would go on to beat the Warriors 128-118 despite 22, 8 and 7 from Spree and 23 points and 10 boards from No. 1 draft pick Joe Smith.

-Johnson would average 15, 7 and 6 for the remaining 32 drama-filled games.
-The dramatic storylines included everything from Cedric Ceballos “taking a vacation” because he was reportedly upset over playing time and shots to Nick Van Exel and Magic both getting suspended for bumping a referee.
+Johnson would average 15/7/6 for the remaining 32 drama-filled games.
+The dramatic storylines included everything from Cedric Ceballos “taking a vacation” because he was reportedly upset over playing time and Nick Van Exel and Magic both getting suspended for bumping a referee in different games.